amxv/terminal-mcp/README.md

 ### Step 1: Install the Full Developer Version

-Run the auto-install script to install the developer version of `tmcp` for your OS (Mac/Linux) with full control:
+Run the auto-install script to install the developer version of `tmcp` for your OS (Mac/Linux) which gives you full control:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/zueai/terminal-mcp/main/install.sh | bash
 ```

-**Note:** This installs the complete developer version that includes `init`, `direct`, and configuration management commands.

 Your agent will use a different install script to install the agent-safe binary that only allows safe operations.
-See [AI Agent Setup](#ai-agent-setup) below.
+See [Step 6](#step-6-install-the-agent-version-of-the-terminal-mcp-cli) below.

 For detailed manual installation instructions, see: [Manual Installation Guide](docs/MANUAL_INSTALLATION.md)